La-toy/alx-low_level_programming/0x00-hello_world/README.md

-This is my Hello World readme
+This project is about compiling bash scripts using gcc